UK Delivery from 95p - Europe from £2.75 - Rest of World from £3.75

 August 14, 2018

 Moist Dermatitis or Canine Pyoderma is more commonly known as 'Hot Spots'.
 It is a skin condition in dogs where the skin under the fur has become irritated and lead to inflammation and infection.
 Common areas in which they can occur is on a dog's Chest, Head, Under Ear or Hip area.
-The spread of Hot Spots is very quick because of a dogs tendency to lick or bite themselves when they have an itch, but in this case, it will simply irritate the skin further spreading the infection.
+The spread of Hot Spots is very quick because dogs tend to lick or bite themselves when they have an itch, but in this case, it will simply irritate the skin further spreading the infection.

 What to Look Out for: